patternfly/patternfly-react/packages/react-core/src/demos/NotificationDrawer/NotificationDrawer.md

 - Focus must be manually managed when the NotificationDrawer component is opened:

   1. Create a React `ref` and pass it into the NotificationDrawer component's `ref` attribute
-  2. Pass in a function to the `onNotificationDrawerExpand` prop of the Page component that will place focus on the NotificationDrawer component via the previously created `ref`
+  2. Pass in a function to the `onNotificationDrawerExpand` prop of the Page component that will place focus on the first interact-able element inside the NotificationDrawer component via the previously created `ref`

 ### Basic